gsbernstein/constrain/README.md

  - Adding subviews is handled by `constrainSubview()`, `constrainIn()`, `constrainSibling()`, `constrainSiblingToTrailing()`, or `constrainSiblingToBottom()`.
 If you need to add more constraints at a later time, just call `constrain` subsequently to avoid redoing it, although there's no harm in it.
  - `translatesAutoresizingMaskIntoConstraints` is always set to false
  - Most methods can also be called with View Controllers, but only the `constrainChild()` method handles parent/child UIViewController relationships.
 Call `remove()` to undo it.
+ - Trailing and Bottom constraints invert the input value so it functions more as padding.
+Be careful with this if you want to change the constant in the future, as the inversion will not be preserved!

 ## Author